This post may contain affiliate links for products that I personally use; all opinions are my own.

 Let’s get started! – – So the bad news is that I’m moving, and I already packed away the pattern that I had drawn and used for this bag.
 BUT, the good new is that the bag is still out.
 So I tried my best to trace the bag for a pattern – you can find that here as a free download: Sling Bag Pattern

 Grab that pattern, then cut 2 main pieces and 2 lining pieces. also cut 2 panel main pieces and 2 panel lining pieces.
 And cut 2 out of the interfacing as well.
+Make sure you’re using a good pair of sewing scissors (my favorite go-to pair are these).

 First, sew a contrasting middle panel to one side of each of the main bag pieces, like shown below.
 Repeat with the lining.